Available as a PDF or the format of your favorite e-reader.

 John is the author of multiple books and dozens of articles.
 He also published the book Inside College Volleyball, which is about US college recruiting.
 John earned a PhD from the University of Exeter.
 He holds a CAP III certification from USA Volleyball and is a Level 3 coach for Volleyball England.
 He is also a member of the American Volleyball Coaches Association (AVCA).

 Mark Lebedew authors the At Home on the Court Blog.
-He coaches professionally in Poland.
-That follows five season Germany where his teams won three straight league titles and a CEV Champions League bronze medal.
-He has prior professional experience in Belgium and Italy.
-Mark is also Head Coach for the Australian Men’s National Team.
-He previously assisted internationally for both Australia and Germany.
+He coaches professionally in Germany, with additional experience in Poland, Belgium, and Italy.
+His teams have won league and cup competitions and have competed in the CEV Champions League, including winning a bronze medal.
+Mark is also Head Coach for the Slovenian Men’s National Team, having previously led his native Australia.

 Mark holds a German DSB A license and an Australian NCAS Level 2 and has been an FIVB Coaches Instructor since 2009.
 He partnered with his brother and father to publish My Profession: The Game.
 That’s an English translation of the last book by legendary Russian coach, Vyacheslav Platonov